Puerto Rico October revenues top forecasts by $110 million

-The government data gave a lift to Puerto Rico’s debt, helping boost prices for the Caribbean island’s widely held tax-free bonds in secondary trading.

-In the first four months of Puerto Rico’s 2014 fiscal year, revenues are up by $350 million from a year earlier and ran $120 million over forecasts, according to preliminary data issued by Secretary of the Treasury Melba Acosta Febo.
+In the first four months of the Caribbean island’s 2014 fiscal year, revenues are up by $350 million from a year earlier and ran $120 million over forecasts, according to preliminary data issued by Secretary of the Treasury Melba Acosta Febo.

 Corporate income tax revenue in October totaled $239 million, representing an increase of $157 million over October of last year.
 Withholding from non-resident corporations also registered a significant year-over-year increase of $153 million, Acosta Febo said.